 The programme brings together five leading European institutions in journalism and media education, combining the best academic research and teaching from the different national educational cultures.
 It offers the unique experience of studying in two European countries.
 You spend the first year in Aarhus, Denmark, and then transfer to another university to specialise in one of four distinct areas of journalism and media studies:

 - Cultures & Contexts (Ludwig-Maximilians-University of Munich)

-Studying Journalism, Media and Globalisation at the University of Amsterdam
+Politics & Communication specialisation at the University of Amsterdam

-- want to know how news coverage affects politics and the relationships between states, European and non‐European publics, governments and other institutions?
+- You are eager to learn how news coverage affects politics and the relationships between states, European and non‐European publics, governments and other institutions.

 - You want to research how journalism itself is affected by transnational political and cultural shifts and their implications for audience demands and expectations.

 - You want to study in an international environment and at two different universities in two years.